Sudin Dhavalikar

-Sudin alias Ramkrishna Madhav Dhavalikar is an Indian politician from the state of Goa, and a senior leader of the MG Party.
-He is a six-term member of the Goa Legislative Assembly, representing the Marcaim constituency and former deputy CM of Goa.
+Ramkrishna alias Sudin Madhav Dhavalikar (born 21 November 1956) is an Indian politician, and a senior leader of the Maharashtrawadi Gomantak Party (MGP).
+He is a six-term member of the Goa Legislative Assembly, representing the Marcaim constituency and former deputy Chief Minister of Goa.

-Ministry Portfolios
+Ministry portfolios

 He has been a Minister in various governments for over 15 years, holding important portfolios by forming alliances with various political parties.

 On 27 March 2019, he was dropped from the Cabinet of Ministers as the Deputy Chief Minister, as well as the ruling alliance, after two MGP MLAs (Deepak Pauskar and Manohar Ajgaonkar) broke away from the party and joined the ruling BJP, merging the MGP legislative party into the BJP.
 A disqualification plea of the two breakaway MGP MLAs, along with 10 other congress MLAs was dismissed by the High Court of Bombay at Goa.

 Political party

 He is a senior leader of the Maharashtrawadi Gomantak Party, Goa's first ruling party after the end of Portuguese colonial rule in 1961.
 He has played a pivotal role in survival and success of the party for last 20 years.